Last updated: 18/08/2015 13:38:25

 Inevitably, a Platinum crucible will reach the end of its life at some point.
 Once it becomes cracked or misshaped beyond repair, it must be replaced.

-Gold-Traders purchases unwanted and damaged Platinum crucibles.
-Our scrap platinum prices page is regularly updated and the rates quoted are guaranteed for 3 days following completion of one of our claim forms.
+Gold-Traders purchases unwanted and damaged platinum crucibles.
+Our scrap platinum prices page is regularly updated and shows the rates we’re currently paying.

 Unsure of the weight or type of gold you have?
 No problem!
 Simply complete our simple online claim form and send us your scrap gold for a free, no-obligation quote.